 12 Month IFR + VFR Subscription $119.99.
 If you're an IFR pilot, our 12 month IFR + VFR subscription gives you everything you need for safe and legal IFR and VFR flights.
 This subscription includes everything in the VFR package plus Seattle Avionics geo-referenced approach plates, IFR Low Altitude charts, and IFR High Altitude charts.

 Absolutely!
-FlyQ EFB 1.2 supports free ADS-B weather from the Dual XGPS170 ADS-B + WAAS GPS device and both Sagetech Clarity devices.
+FlyQ EFB supports free ADS-B weather and traffic from the Dual XGPS170 ADS-B + WAAS GPS device, both Sagetech Clarity devices, and both iLevil devices.
 Additional receivers will be added later.

 Using ADS-B within FlyQ EFB couldn't be simpler.